contentauth/c2pa-python/docs/working-stores.md

 ## Working with ingredients

-### Why ingredients matter

-Ingredients are how C2PA tracks the history of content through edits, compositions, and transformations to build a content provenance chain represented by the manifest store.
+Ingredients represent source materials used to create an asset, preserving the provenance chain.
 Adding an ingredient to a manifest creates a verifiable link from the current asset back to its source material.
-This builds a **provenance chain**: original photo, then edited version, then composite, then published asset, etc.

 The `relationship` field describes how the source (ingredient) was used: `"parentOf"` for a direct edit, `"componentOf"` for an element composited into a larger work, or `"inputTo"` for a general input.
-This lets verifiers understand not just what the sources were, but how they contributed to the final asset.

-### Overview

-Ingredients represent source materials used to create an asset, preserving the provenance chain.
 Ingredients themselves can be turned into ingredient archives (`.c2pa`).
-An ingredient archive is a serialized `Builder` with _exactly one and only one_ ingredient.
+An ingredient archive is a serialized `Builder` with _exactly one_ ingredient.
 Once archived with only one ingredient, the Builder archive is an ingredient archive.
 Such ingredient archives can be used as ingredient in other working stores, as an ingredient archive can be added back directly to a working store (no un-archiving of the ingredient needed, use `application/c2pa` format when adding an ingredient archive to a Builder instance).

 ### Adding ingredients to a working store